samadhan26/boat-recognition-system/README.md

-Use following command for run the project \n
+Use following command for run the project

-1)python backend.py \n
+1)python backend.py
 2)streamlite run app.py